Mentoring Programs

 E-Mentoring

-a minimum of 3-4 in-person visits per school year.
+a minimum of 3-4 in-person visits during the school day per school year.
 As a Big, you’ll help a teen navigate entering adulthood, with a commitment of 1—2 academic years.
 This program is an excellent fit if you’re interested in the flexibility of hybrid mentoring and are excited to prepare young adults for college and careers.

 College Advancement Program